 This change in electrical charge then triggers an electrical impulse that travels down the neuron's axon and releases neurotransmitters at the synapse, which then bind to the receptors of the next neuron, continuing the transmission of the signal.

 Abnormal electrical activity in the brain, such as seizures or epilepsy, can have a significant impact on brain function and overall health.
-It can lead to disruptions in normal brain processes, causing symptoms such as loss of consciousness, muscle spasms, and changes in behavior.
+It can lead to disruptions in normal brain processes, causing symptoms such as loss of consciousness, muscle spasms, and changes in behaviour.
 Understanding the role of electrical impulses and neurotransmitters in neuron communication is crucial for developing treatments for neurological disorders and maintaining brain health.

 Visual Cortex and Sensory Receptors

-The manipulation of attentional processes through instructions or cues directs the focus of the participants towards certain visual stimuli, influencing the degree of competition within the visual cortex.
+The manipulation of attentional processes through instructions or cues directs the focus of participants towards certain visual stimuli, influencing the degree of competition within the visual cortex.

-Additionally, the grouping of visual stimuli into strong, weak, or no grouping conditions can also impact the level of competition within the visual cortex.
+Additionally, grouping visual stimuli into strong, weak, or no grouping conditions can also impact the level of competition within the visual cortex.
 In sequential presentation conditions, the manipulation of attentional processes and grouping effects can have a different impact compared to simultaneous presentation conditions.

 Stronger grouping and focused attention can reduce competition, while weaker grouping and divided attention can increase competition within the visual cortex.
 Overall, the experimental design, visual stimuli, attentional processes, and grouping effects collectively influence competition within the visual cortex.